Presentation Design Styles to Boost Engagement and Retention

-Photos are proven to perform better when trying to invoke an emotional reaction in your presentation.
+Photos are proven to invoke an emotional reaction.
 They’re a great way to connect with your audience in a personable and relatable manner.
 The downside is that the photos you want to use often have very different color schemes which may damage the consistency of your presentation.
 Duotones allow you to take control of this and boost the creativity of your presentation.
 It’s a great way to revitalize old photos used in other presentations, too.

-It is often the case that a minimalistic style is combined with duotone.
+Minimalistic style is often combined with duotone.
 The background role is to create powerful supporting imagery and invoke emotion.
-This allows the audience to be drawn into the content.
+This draws the audience into the content.

 The great thing about duotone is you have complete freedom to choose the colors, regardless of the photo.
 So this ensures you have complete control over the tone of the presentation.

-In the above example a normal color photo has been adapted with duotone elements to represent energy, power, and excitement.
+In the above example, a normal color photo has been adapted with duotone elements to represent energy, power, and excitement.
 The red coloring reinforces the feeling of energy, strength, power as well as passion and desire.
-It create an intense emotional response complementing the photographs.
-The contrast to the bold fonts ensure they are the centre of focus.
+It creates an intense emotional response complementing the photographs.
+The contrast to the bold fonts ensure they are the center of focus.